tuann72/ou-mapz/README.md

-# Getting Started to launch the App
+# To launch the App

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.